-In the area of market price risks, we monitor and control concentration risks, in particularly in respect of the relevant risk factors (interest rate risks, currency risks, etc.), products and individual companies of Aareal Bank Group.
+In the area of market price risks, we monitor and control concentration risks, particularly with respect to the relevant risk factors (interest rate risks, currency risks, etc.), products and individual companies of the Aareal Bank Group.

 Market risk strategy

 Our exposure to the capital market is based on a responsible and sustained strategy.
 Identified risks are offset, for example, through hedging agreements.